-Southbound Entrance Ramp at Brushy Creek Loop
+Southbound Brushy Creek Loop Alligator Cracking

-- There is large break with exposed rebar in the Single Slope Traffic Rail (SSTR), located on the northbound mainlane, just north of Avery Ranch (see picture below). - A large vertical crack in the SSTR, also on the northbound mainlane, can be found north of Park Street (see picture below).
-Although this damage is more detrimental to the visual appeal rather than the functionality of the SSTR, the structure should be repaired as part of facility maintenance.
+- There is large break with exposed rebar in the Single Slope Traffic Rail (SSTR), located on the northbound mainlane, just north of Avery Ranch (see picture below).
+Although this damage is more detrimental to the visual appeal rather than the functionality of the SSTR, the structure should be repaired as part of facility maintenance. - There are large vertical cracks in the SSTR at all four corners of the Northbound Entrance Ramp Bridge, south of Avery Ranch (see picture below).